 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 38,800 jobs for Locomotive Engineer in 2016.
+In 2016, there was an estimated number of 38,800 jobs in the United States for Locomotive Engineer.
 There is little to no growth in job opportunities for Locomotive Engineer.
-There will be an estimated 3,000 positions for Locomotive Engineer per year.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Locomotive Engineer are South Carolina, Arizona, and Texas.
 Watch out if you plan on working in Louisiana, Oregon, or Minnesota.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Locomotive Engineers is somewhere between $46,200 and $97,890.